Mother and daughter winemakers Di and Vanya Cullen are creating great wines in Western Australia. Tim Atkin meets the duo...

-Australian wine scene, but in Margaret River, Western Australia, the industry has produced two remarkable winemakers.
+In Margaret River, Western Australia, the industry has produced two remarkable winemakers.
 Di and Vanya Cullen are true originals, and successful too.
-Di was made a Member of the Order of Australia last year in recognition of her services to Australian wine, while her daughter Vanya has won the prestigious 2000 Qantas/The Wine Magazine Australian Winemaker of the Year Award.
+Di was made a Member of the Order of Australia last year in recognition of her services to Australian wine, while her daughter Vanya won the prestigious 2000 Qantas/The Wine Magazine Australian Winemaker of the Year Award.

 Neither Cullen has much time for vinous sexual politics.
 ‘Of course this industry is dominated by men,’ says Di, the first woman in the area to wear trousers in the late 1950s, ‘but it doesn’t bother me.’
 Vanya thinks that gender has little or nothing to do with the way people make wine.

 Both share a passion for excellence.
 ‘Neither of us is interested in making second-rate wines,’ says Di.
 ‘Before Vanya took over, I would rather pour a bad barrel down the drain than include it in the blend.
 It used to drive my husband mad.’

 Vanya, a talented musician and sculptress, says she’s more emotional than her mother, but her standards are just as exacting: ‘I don’t see the point of making dull wines, flabby wines or wines without texture.’Cullen Wines has come a long way since 1956, when Di and her late husband Kevin bought a block of land in Margaret River.

 ‘Kevin wanted to buy a quarter of an acre to build a fishing shack, but land was so cheap that he ended up with 100 acres [40.5 hectares].’
 It wasn’t long before he took an interest in wine.
 Kevin helped pioneer Western Australia’s planting of vines in the late 1960s and early 1970s after reading a paper by Dr John Gladstones, comparing Margaret River’s climate to that of Bordeaux.